syncfusion-content/windowsforms-docs/WindowsForms/AutoComplete/DataSource.md

 At run time when the user types the first letter, it will automatically display the auto completion list added through this editor.

->  Note: Control.AutoCompleteSource property should be set to "CustomSource" for this setting to be effective.
+N> Control.AutoCompleteSource property should be set to "CustomSource" for this setting to be effective.